Emergency Medical Technician

 • Apply fundamental knowledge of the anatomy and function of all human systems to the practice of EMS

-• Use foundational anatomical and medical terms and abbreviations in written and oral communication with colleagues and other health care professionals
+• Use foundational anatomical and medical terms and abbreviations in written and oral communication with colleagues and other healthcare professionals

 • Apply fundamental knowledge of the pathophysiology of respiration and perfusion to patient assessment and management